redhat-telco-adoption/openshift-security-webinar/docs/presentation-script.md

 ---

-## Section 2: Pod Security Standards (8 minutes)
+## Section 2: Pod Security Standards (10 minutes)

 ### Transition

+**Say:**
 > "Let's start with the first line of defense: Pod Security Standards, also known as PSS.
-This is Kubernetes-native admission control that operates at the namespace level."
+This is Kubernetes-native admission control that operates at the namespace level.
+>
+> Before we dive into the demo, let me explain what Pod Security Standards actually are and why they're critical."

+### Background: What are Pod Security Standards?

+**Say:**
+> "Pod Security Standards are a Kubernetes-native way to enforce security best practices for pod specifications.
+Think of them as a built-in security guard at the door of your namespace.
+>
+> They were introduced to replace the deprecated PodSecurityPolicy, and they work by evaluating pod specifications against predefined security profiles.
+If a pod doesn't meet the requirements of the profile assigned to the namespace, it's rejected before it ever gets scheduled.
+>
+> This is **admission control**—security happens at the API level, not at runtime.
+By the time a pod is running, it's already been validated against these standards."

+### The Three Security Profiles

+**Say:**
+> "There are three profiles, each with increasing security restrictions:
+>
+> **Privileged**: Unrestricted—allows everything, including dangerous configurations.
+This is for system-level workloads like CNI plugins and storage drivers that need host access.
+>
+> **Baseline**: Minimally restrictive—prevents the most common privilege escalations, like privileged containers and host path mounts.
+This is a good starting point for most applications.
+>
+> **Restricted**: Heavily restricted—enforces current pod hardening best practices.
+This requires running as non-root, dropping all capabilities, using read-only root filesystems, and more.
+This is what production workloads should aim for.
+>
+> We're using the **restricted** profile in this demo because it represents security best practices."

+### The Three Enforcement Modes

+**Say:**
+> "Each profile can be applied in three different modes:
+>
+> **Enforce**: Violations are rejected—the pod will not be created.
+This is active enforcement.
+>
+> **Audit**: Violations are allowed but logged to the audit log.
+This is useful for understanding what would break before enforcing.
+>
+> **Warn**: Violations are allowed but a warning is returned to the user.
+This gives immediate feedback without blocking.
+>
+> You can use all three modes simultaneously on a namespace.
+For example, you might enforce 'baseline' while auditing and warning on 'restricted' to see what would need to change to move to the stricter profile."

 ### Show Namespace Configuration

 **Say:**
-> "First, let me show you how we've configured our demo namespace.
-I'm going to look at the namespace labels."
+> "Now let's see this in action.
+First, let me show you how we've configured our demo namespace."

 **Command:**
 ```bash